 "Widow" An un-remarried spouse of a deceased law enforcement officer.

-"Children" are those that are blood relation to the sponsor officer or are legally adopted by the sponsor officer: No other children (step-children, foster children) will be considered for purposes of eligibility.
+"Children" are those that are offspring, as well as adopted or step-children of the sponsor officer: No other children or foster children) will be considered for purposes of eligibility.

 "Law Enforcement Officer" means: An individual employed full-time (or retired) by a local, county, State or Federal law enforcement agency, rail carrier or private institution of higher education in an official capacity, with or without compensation, who is licensed or certified under the laws of a State or the Federal Government and is involved in crime control or reduction, or the investigation, apprehension or detention of individuals suspected or convicted of violations of criminal law; and includes, but is not limited to, police officers, sheriffs and deputy sheriffs, military police, correctional officers, probation and parole officers, and judicial officers.